local-ch/lhc/docs/interceptors.md

 ## Global default interceptors

-Setup the list of global default interceptors by storing them in the list of default interceptors of the global interceptor processor.
+Setup the list of global default interceptors.
 The global default interceptors are processed in the order you provide them.

 ```ruby